Murder of Victoria Climbié: Obstruction of evidence

 Several documents were submitted late or under suspicious circumstances to the inquiry.
 A report by the Social Services Inspectorate (SSI) was submitted late because the SSI presumed the document was not relevant to the inquiry.
 The report was produced in April 2001 but was not handed over to the inquiry until 2002.
 An earlier report by the Joint Review about Haringey social services, which was heavily relied upon during the inquiry, said that service users were "generally well served"; the SSI report said that the former report presented "an overly positive picture of Haringey's social services, particularly children's services".
 Further documents were received late, when Haringey council handed in 71 case documents five months after the hearings began.
 Laming said, "it shows a blatant and flagrant disregard to the work of this inquiry".
 The people involved were threatened with disciplinary action.
 This was not the first time that Haringey council did not produce documents on time, which led Laming to say to its chief executive, "it is a long sad and sorry saga of missed dates and missed timetables".
 Garnham warned that Haringey senior managers, who had access to the documents, would enjoy an unfair advantage in the inquiry, but Laming said he was "determined that Haringey is not given any advantage".
 The inquiry found contradictory information in the NSPCC's files.
-One file said that Climbié's case was "accepted for ongoing service", whilst another computer record, made after Climbié's death, said that "no further action" was to be taken, suggesting the possibility that records may have been changed.
+One file said that Climbié's case was "accepted for ongoing service", while another computer record, made after Climbié's death, said that "no further action" was to be taken, suggesting the possibility that records may have been changed.
 Documents given to the inquiry may also have been altered: the NSPCC provided photocopies of original documents, which had alterations in them, saying that the originals were lost; however, the originals were later produced with pressure from the inquiry.
 The NSPCC held an internal investigation but found no evidence of deception.